-Since the COVID-19 pandemic, many companies have resorted to having their employees work from home.
+Since the COVID-19 pandemic, many companies have resorted to having their employees work from home or work in a hybrid model.
 Despite that setback, people have seen remote work as a revolutionary way to be more productive at work.

 However, employee appreciations might be different now that remote work is part of the workforce.
 In a remote worker’s perspective, they would most likely be stuck at home and sitting next to their computer working.
 Over time, the remote worker will get tired of the monotony of working at home.
 Perhaps they’re craving socialization?
 Perhaps they’re looking to get out more?

 How can you thank your remote tea

 Engage with your remote team constantly